-This site is within the Primary Urban Service District and is surrounded by primarily residential uses.
-There are conservation and commercial uses in the immediate area as well.
+This site is within the Primary Urban Service District and is not an agricultural area or adjacent to agricultural areas and activities.
 The proposed future land use designation does not diminish agricultural areas or agricultural activities.
-The subject site is not near or adjacent to active farmlands or agricultural areas.
 Discourages the proliferation of urban sprawl.